AdarshK1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image3]

 To add more data to the the data set, I used a very simple technique.
 I decided that it was most important to increase the frequency of under-represented labels in the training set.
-Even though the frequencies weren't modified in the test set, performance on those lower frequency labels still increased.
 Fundamentally, the network needs to have a critical mass of data to learn from for each label.
+Additionally, the data went through a small transformation (randomly chosen as a rotation, shift or flip) before being added back into the training set.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.